mautrix/wsproxy/README.md

 After you have the executable ready, configure and run mautrix-wsproxy:

-1. Copy `example-config.yaml` from the root of the repo to `config.yaml` and fill out the fields.
+1. Copy `example-config.yaml` from the root of the repo to `config.yaml` and fill out the fields (with the tokens from the registration file).
 2. Change the appservice registration file to point your homeserver at mautrix-wsproxy.
+The registration's `url` field should have a `http://` address that your homeserver can use to reach mautrix-wsproxy.
 Restart homeserver after registration changes.
 3. Change the bridge config (`homeserver` -> `websocket_proxy`)
-   to point at mautrix-wsproxy.
+   to point at mautrix-wsproxy (the URL should have `ws://` or `wss://`).
 4. Run the proxy with `mautrix-wsproxy` and start the bridge.

 [the CI]: https://mau.dev/mautrix/wsproxy/-/pipelines